What is global change?

-'Global change' refers to changes in the global environment that may alter the capacity of the Earth to sustain life.
-These changes include:
+"Global change" refers to changes in the global environment that may alter the capacity of the Earth to sustain life.
+This includes alterations in:

 - Land productivity

 - Atmospheric chemistry

 - Ecological systems

 According to the Global Change Research Act of 1990, "Global change research" refers to the study, monitoring, assessment, prediction, and information management activities used to describe and understand the: